newben420/234ledger_public_snap/README.md

 ## Caution

 Running this may require additional setup and processes which are not included in this public repository.
-This public snaption is preferred READ-ONLY.
+This public snapshot is preferred "READ-ONLY".

 ## Conclusion